NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 ![](images/artwork1_new.png)

-2. Go to `Library -> Package` and name this new package UCSD_LOGO, then press OK.
+2. Go to `Library -> Manage Package` and name this new package UCSD_LOGO, then press OK.

 ![](images/artwork2_new.png)